Why publish in E-psychologie

 • Analyses and results,

-• Discussion and study limitation,
+• Discussion and study limitations,

 • Conclusions may be accompanied by recommendations for practice.